robrwo/Graphics-ColorNames/README.md

 CSS (without the initial '#').
 To convert it to separate red, green, and blue values (between 0 and 255), use the ["hex2tuple"](#hex2tuple) function.

+You may also specify an absolute filename as a color scheme, if the file is in the same format as the standard `rgb.txt` file.

 ## Object-Oriented Interface

 If you prefer, an object-oriented interface is available: